roadrunner-server/docs/app-server/nginx-with-rr.md

 }
 ```

-> **Warning**
+{% endcode %}

+{% hint style="warning" %}
-> `http://127.0.0.1:8000` is the default address for the Centrifugo WebSocket server and `/connection/websocket` is the
+`http://127.0.0.1:8000` is the default address for the Centrifugo WebSocket server and `/connection/websocket` is the
-> default path for Bidirectional WebSocket connections.
+default path for Bidirectional WebSocket connections.
+{% endhint %}

 The location `/connection` block defines the path where WebSocket connections will be handled.